 Time as Bishop: (3/25/1924 – 12/16/1935)

 Most Reverend Alphonse John Smith was born in Madison, Indiana.
 He was ordained a priest April 18, 1908.
-He was appointed Bishop of Nashville in December, 1923, and was consecrated in the Cathedral of Indianapolis, March 25, 1924.
+He was appointed Bishop of Nashville in December, 1923, and was consecrated at the Cathedral of Indianapolis, March 25, 1924.
 He was, above all, a deeply religious and an untiring worker.
-One of the first and greatest things Bishop Smith did for the Diocese was the building up of the native clergy.
+One of the first and greatest things Bishop Smith did for the Diocese was to build up of the native clergy.
 When he came to the Diocese he found only a few native priests and ten seminarians.
-Within two years he had 60 seminarians from Tennessee.
+Within two years, he had 60 seminarians from Tennessee.
 Twenty-six priests were ordained for the diocese during his administration.
 The following churches and institutions were built or started under his administration: In Nashville: Father Ryan High School, St. Vincent’s Church and School, Chancery Office and St. Mary’s Rectory, additions to St. Thomas Hospital and Holy Name School; in Memphis: St. Agnes College, Sacred Heart High School, Monastery of the Poor Clares, Catholic Club; in Knoxville: St. Mary’s Hospital and Villa Marie, Knoxville Catholic High School, Holy Ghost Church; in Chattanooga: new Notre Dame School; in Johnson City: new St. Mary’s Church; new chapels at Gallatin, Murfreesboro, Elizabethton, South Pittsburg and Paris.

 The Most Reverend William Lawrence Adrian, D.D., S.T.L.